-Our mission: End of Life Choices New York seeks to expand choice at the end of life, respecting every individual’s wishes, and striving for the best possible quality of life and a humane and peaceful death.
+Our mission: End of Life Choices New York seeks to expand choice at the end of life, respecting every individual’s wishes, and striving for the best possible quality of life and a peaceful death.

 No dying person should have to endure more suffering than he or she is willing to bear.
 Everyone should have the right to die, if possible, in a way that she or he decides and controls, consistent with her or his values and beliefs.
 Yet, in New York State, many people die protracted deaths with terrible suffering.
 Reports, including the 2015 Dying in America Report of the Institute of Medicine, consistently show that too many people die badly, often in ways inconsistent with their wishes.
 Too many people also receive levels of care and treatment at the end of their lives that they do not want or would not want if they were fully informed of their treatment options.